peteroupc/html3dutil/doc/H3DU.Math.md

  <a name='H3DU.Math.mat4transformVec3'></a>
 ### (static) H3DU.Math.mat4transformVec3(mat, v, [vy], [vz])

-Transforms a 3-element vector with the first three rows of a 4x4 matrix (in column-major order) and returns the transformed vector.
+Transforms a 3-element vector with a 4x4 matrix as though it were an affine transformation matrix (without perspective) and returns the transformed vector.
-This method assumes the matrix describes an affine transformation, without perspective.

 The effect is as though elements
 3, 7, 11, and 15 (counting from 0) of the matrix
-were assumed to be (0, 0, 0, 1) instead of their actual values
-(those elements correspond to the last row of the matrix in column-major order) and as though the 3-element vector had a fourth element valued at 1.
+were assumed to be (0, 0, 0, 1) instead of their actual values and as though the 3-element vector had a fourth element valued at 1.

 For most purposes, use